Home

 Questions swirl about police response

-The shooter, Salvador Ramos, 18, was killed on the scene.
+The shooter, Salvador Ramos, 18, was killed at the scene.

-Households outside school begged for action
+Households exterior school begged for action

 Pete Williams and Jonathan Dienst contributed.